InkwellTEAM/inklab.js/README.md

 console.log(Factorial(5))
 </code>

-and run `node .` in terminal.
+and run `node --experimental-specifier-resolution=node .` in terminal.
 Congratulations!
-Your first steps in inklab.js library!
+Your first code in inklab library!

 ## What's next?